By James A. Martin

 — NOAA (@NOAA) February 6, 2019

-Given these uncertain times, what do business and tech leaders need to know to ensure their organizations are as resilient as possible?
+Given these uncertain times, what do business and tech leaders need to know to ensure their organisations are as resilient as possible?
 Sungard AS’ thought leaders answer questions about 2018 trends in disaster recovery and business resilience and what we might expect throughout 2019.

 “For the most part, the most frequently cited reasons for invoking recovery services in 2018 were natural disasters, political unrest, terrorist activities and unforeseen outages from service providers, such as network providers,” says Kaushik Ray, Senior Vice President of Global Client Service Management.